flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 - Simple on demand triggering of failures by mouse click.
 - A more complex failure generator that can be customized to create failures at certain points during your flight for a more "randomized" feel.
 [Jump to Failure Generator](#failure-generator).

+These two systems can be selected by clicking on the respective buttons in the top right corner of the Failures page.

+**Add Image Here**

 There are further extensions planned for the failures feature, incl. more systems and trigger-based failures.
 This page will therefore change alongside the implementation of the failure system.

 ## On Demand Failures

+The on demand failures are triggered by clicking on the respective buttons in the "On Demand Failures" section of the page.

+!!! info ""
+    Please ensure that you are on the Failures tab to trigger on demand failures.

+    **Reminder Image here**

 ### Comfort View